Selecting Deer and Elk Hair for Fly Tying

 When choosing elk hair, consider the size and type of fly you're tying.
 For larger flies, bull or late-season elk hair is preferable due to its length, durability and floatation properties.
 For smaller patterns, cow or yearling elk hair will usually be preferred.

-The choice of hair can make a significant difference in the fishing characteristics of your fly patterns.
-Each type of deer hair has its unique qualities, making it suitable for specific fly designs.
+The choice of hair can significantly affect the fishing characteristics of your fly patterns.
+Each type of deer and elk hair has its unique qualities, making it suitable for specific fly designs.
 By understanding the different properties of these hair types, you can confidently select the right material.
-Experiment with these different types of hair, and feel free to share your experiences in the comments.
-Happy tying!

 Next